dalekellytoo/html_videos/README.md

 here are some options for html videos

 The controls of a video depend on the browser and operating system.
 Not only the html code.
-I did a variety html codes.
+I did a variety of html codes.